 Pay close attention to how he uses scales and how he doesn’t use scales.
 In today’s jazz education world, scales are sold as the secret, but they’re not.
 They’re important, but they’re just one tool to add to your tool box.

-This scale can be though of a number of ways and every player pretty much uses it at some point.
+This scale can be thought of a number of ways and every player pretty much uses it at some point.
 I call it a b9 scale, but you can also call it F harmonic minor.

 Just as we utilized the minor triad starting from the 3rd of the half diminished chord, fragments from the whole minor-major scale can be used.